ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - External quote-tweets as link card embeds
 - Image upload via `uploadBlob` and attachment to posts
 - `t.co` URL unwrapping
+- Multi-hop URL unshortening: validate the chosen approach (Section 3.10 covers the implementation choice) against a sample of UltimApe's archive URLs and wire it into the pipeline.
 - Facet generation for mentions, links, hashtags
-- *Demonstrable*: A quote-tweet with an attached image, rendering correctly on Bluesky
+- *Demonstrable*: A quote-tweet with an attached image, rendering correctly on Bluesky, with all outbound URLs resolved to their canonical destinations rather than intermediate shorteners

 **M4: Resumability**
 - Persistent cursor and mapping state